 Some data sets are worth going over twice and making a video about them so that they sink in.
 This week’s Fast Facts video is one of those data sets.
-After all, what organization couldn’t benefit by better understanding what factors inform and motivate a gift of more than one million dollars to a nonprofit organization?
+After all, what organization couldn’t benefit by better understanding the factors that inform and motivate a gift of more than one million dollars to a nonprofit organization?

 The results of this study are worth blazing into our brains.
-While you may have guessed that the items topping the charts would be on the list, you may not have guessed that they would be the MOST important factors when high net worth donors considering making a gift.
+While you may have guessed that the items topping the charts would be on the list, you may not have guessed that they would be the most important factors when high net worth donors considering making a gift.

-SO, how can organizations engage high net worth donors?
+So, how can organizations engage high net worth donors?
 To get to the bottom of this million-dollar question, we asked these individuals themselves.
 The answers might not be what you think.

-We define an Ultra High Net Worth Individual as someone with net assets greater than $50 million.
-38,000 such individuals reside in the US, and that’s the greatest number of UHNWIs in the world.
-The study below collected responses from 112 ultra high net worth individuals.
+We define an “Ultra High Net Worth Individual” as someone with net assets greater than $50 million.
+38,000 such individuals reside in the US, and that’s the greatest number of these folks in the world.
+The study below collected responses from 112 Ultra High Net Worth Individuals.
 For the study, undertaken by IMPACTS, individuals were asked open-ended questions to identify their most important considerations with regard to making a gift greater than one million dollars to a nonprofit organization.
 Individuals were then asked to rank considerations from 1-10 in terms of their importance.